Arsinoitherium

 Arsinoitherium is an extinct genus of paenungulate mammals belonging to the extinct order Embrithopoda.
-It is related to elephants, sirenians, hyraxes and the extinct desmostylians.
+It is related to elephants, sirenians, and hyraxes.
 Arsinoitheres were superficially rhinoceros-like herbivores that lived during the Late Eocene and the Early Oligocene of North Africa from 36 to 30 million years ago, in areas of tropical rainforest and at the margin of mangrove swamps.
 A species described in 2004, A. giganteum, lived in Ethiopia about 27 million years ago.

 Taxonomy

 The best-known (and first-described) species is A. zitteli.
 Another species, A. giganteum, was discovered in the Ethiopian highlands of Chilga in 2003.
 The fossil teeth, far larger than those of A. zitteli, date to around 28–27 million years ago.
-While the Fayum Oasis is the only site where complete skeletons of Arsinoitherium fossils were recovered, arsinoitheriids have been found in southeastern Europe, including Crivadiatherium from Romania, and Hypsamasia and Palaeoamasia from Turkey.
+While the Faiyum Oasis is the only site where complete skeletons of Arsinoitherium fossils were recovered, arsinoitheriids have been found in southeastern Europe, including Crivadiatherium from Romania, and Hypsamasia and Palaeoamasia from Turkey.